Cola (Lana Del Rey song): Critical reception

 "Cola" received polarized reviews.
-"Fresh" and "is-she-serious?" have been some of the reactions to the lyrics included on "Cola".
+New Zealand website Stuff wrote "is-she-serious?" as reaction to the lyrics included on "Cola".
 Hindustan Times criticized the song snippet, saying it proved she was running out of ideas and that the song sounded strangely similar to the other album tracks.
 Robert Copsey of Digital Spy noted that the hooks on "Cola" were polished, but did not compromise Del Rey's bold image.
 Noticing how the other tracks on Paradise sound rhythmically similar, Slant Magazine said: "Cola" is the opposite, pushing Del Rey's pop-art take on signifier-addled femme fatality too far into the realm of cheekiness, but also shattering a persona that already exists inside a hall of mirrors."

 Commercial performance

 The song first charted in Ireland, landing at number 99 before the single's official release date was even announced.
 The song debuted on the United Kingdom singles chart at number 120 in the week ending on 18 November 2012.
 With the debut of Paradise, various tracks on the EP charted on Billboard's Hot Rock Songs chart, among them was "Cola", ranking at 22—her highest performance on that chart at the time.
 Just below "Cola" was "American" at 29 and "Ride" at 30.